wellguimaraes/actionware/README.md

 export const loadUsers = createAction(
   (arg1, argN, dispatch) => {

-    // whatever you return in the Promise,
-    // will be the action payload
+    // whatever you return in the Promise will be the action payload return fetch('/my/api/users')
-    return fetch('/my/api/users')
       .then(response => {
         const users = response.json();